TheTask/Grader-Rework/README.md

           * c) The second biggest issue was capturing STDOUT from the file and storing it as a string so standard String operations can be performed for correct output checking, but I solved that
 * I started debugging the grader to see what needs to change and where.

+### Update after 3rd week:
+* I rewrote the main part of the grader
+* Notable difficulties I changed / reworked:
+     * The biggest problem was organizing directories.
+With java, you can specify directories to search for files it expects and as far as I am aware you cannot do it with python.
+I tried a lot of things, I finally settled in copying the grader file into the directory with students' submissions, running the file there and then deleting it after the output text file was produced.
+It is not the ideal solution, but it works and the pipeline should remain technically uneffected.
+* It currently only works on MacOS
+* I altered init.py file so the configuration.json gets created with added entries
+* **More testing still needs to be done with regards of errors, missing files, misnamed files and exceptions**